fromothers/www.maxhallinan.com/posts/_drafts/2017-12-27-p2p-availability.md

 for deepening understanding.
 The silos of information will only be replaced with silos of subjectivity.

-I have no evidence that this could or will happen.
+I have no evidence that this will or even could really happen.
 Nonetheless, I would like to explore approaches to this dilemma even if this dilemma is purely a straw man.
 Doing so is an opportunity to think about what I desire for the peer-to-peer